Even with a foot of snow on the ground, industrious Ontario farmers can offer a taste of spring. How you ask? Rhubarb.

 Lennox Farm is a family-owned and operated farm, growing a variety of fresh, nutritious, and delicious produce.
 For five generations the French family dedicated themselves to growing only the finest fruits and vegetables.

 Their main crops include Rhubarb, Peas and Brussel Sprouts.
-Lennox Farm’s crops are available at many grocery stores and farmer’s markets across Ontario and in the United States.
+Lennox Farm’s crops are available at many grocery stores and farmer’s markets across Ontario.
+Restaurants and those in the foodservice industry can get it directly from our friends at 100KM Foods.